Just because they say one or many of these doesn’t mean they are falling away, but these are the type of things “falling-away” people say…

 • I don’t really pray “to God”… It’s more like positive self-talk.

-3 thoughts on “Common things people say as they’re falling away…
+3 responses to “Common things people say as they’re falling away…”

 I’m assuming, judging from the majority of the dot points, that by “falling away” you mean, from Christianity/God.
 However, if someone says “It’s just not the way I like it”, they could just mean that they don’t like a particular church, and they’re simply looking to change churches, not falling away from Christ.